daudix/daudix.one/content/blog/2024-08-13-deploying-to-codeberg-pages/index.md

 This guide focuses on the Zola <abbr title="Static site generator">SSG</abbr>, but other SSGs like Hugo and Jekyll should work with this guide as well.
 {% end %}

-This guide is intended to be a comprehensive walkthrough of the process of getting a Zola website up and running using Codeberg and Codeberg pages.
-It's aimed at users that are unfamiliar with all the obscure technical details.
+This guide is intended to help with the process of getting a Zola website up and running using Codeberg and Codeberg pages; some of the steps are confusing, so this article tries to clear them up.

-This guide assumes that you have Git set up already.
-If not, check the following guide by GitHub: <https://docs.github.com/en/get-started/getting-started-with-git/set-up-git>
+It assumes that you have Git set up and Zola installed already.
+If not, check the following [guide by GitHub](https://docs.github.com/en/get-started/getting-started-with-git/set-up-git) on setting up Git and [Zola's documentation](https://www.getzola.org/documentation/getting-started/installation/) on installing it.

 ## What is Codeberg?

 Codeberg is a free forge for free and open source projects.
 A forge is a web-based collaborative software platform for both developing and sharing various software projects.

 You may be familiar with GitHub, and well, it's pretty much the same thing, except it doesn't compromise user privacy, it doesn't violate license agreements, and it doesn't train its AI on code that users host there.
+I [moved away from GitHub](@/blog/2023-07-15-migration-from-github-to-codeberg/index.md) myself some time ago, and have no regrets.

 See [Give Up GitHub!](https://sfconservancy.org/GiveUpGitHub/) and [Please don’t upload my code to GitHub](https://nogithub.codeberg.page) to get a better understanding of why GitHub is bad.

 ## Sign up on Codeberg

 This one is pretty straightforward, you just go to [codeberg.org](https://codeberg.org) and press that big "Register now." button.
-The rest doesn't need explanation.
+The rest is self-explanatory.

 ![landing page](landing-page.png)

 ## Create the repository

 Now you can create a repository for your website.
-Repository is like a public folder with your project that you and others can work on.
+A repository is like a public folder with your project that you and others can work on.

 ![new repository](new-repository.png)